ethereum/remix-ide/docs/run.md

 The Recorder is a tool used to save a bunch of transactions in a JSON file and re-run them later either in the same environment or in another.

-Saving to the JSON file ( by default its called scenario.json) allows one to easily check the transaction list, tweak input parameters, change linked library, etc...
+Saving to the JSON file (by default it's called scenario.json) allows one to easily check the transaction list, tweak input parameters, change linked library, etc...

 There are many use cases for the recorder.